jmtosto/codeflix-system-architecture/README.md

 # Codeflix: Video Streaming System Architecture

-This repository showcases the software architecture diagram for a video streaming system called Codeflix.
+This repository showcases the software architecture diagram for a microservices-based video streaming system called Codeflix.
 The architecture diagram provides an overview of the system's components and their interactions, helping to understand the system's structure and flow of data.

 ## Architecture Diagram